 Scheda in Italiano in fase di aggiornamento.

-ugCS PRO è un software professionale per che permette di interfacciare molteplici elettroniche di volo come DJI, 3D Robotic, Mikrokopter ed altro, per effettuare operazioni a pilotaggio remoto in applicazioni quali fotogrammetria, agricoltura di precisione, videosorveglianza, ispezioni etc con avanzati strumenti software.
+ugCS ENTERPRISE è un software professionale per che permette di interfacciare molteplici elettroniche di volo come DJI, 3D Robotic, Mikrokopter ed altro, per effettuare operazioni a pilotaggio remoto in applicazioni quali fotogrammetria, agricoltura di precisione, videosorveglianza, ispezioni etc con avanzati strumenti software.

 Per scopi professionali, è distribuito in due differenti versioni “ugCS ONE” e “ugCS PRO” che limita o amplia determinate funzionalità ricercate dal professionista.